 The 19th-century Kunsthistorisches museum, for example, leaves you open-mouthed once you pass the ticket check.

-And Belvedere has marble halls that make it very clear that the 18th-century owner had 1.
-Money.
-2. Good interior designers and 3.
-A dictionary with the words humility and modesty scratched out.
+And Belvedere has marble halls that make it very clear that the 18th-century owner had:

 - The Naturhistorisches Museum offers English-language “cultural-historical” tours through this 19th-century jewel and up to the roof